tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 </div>

-If you need to simplify if possible, set `strict = FALSE`:
+If you need to simplify if it's possible, but otherwise leave the input unchanged, use `strict = FALSE`:

 <div class="highlight">